|

 kô (incense, smell, perfume)

-gu (tool, utensil, ingredients, sets of furniture) kôgu (incense paraphernalia, incense components) ❖ Incense set e.g. burner, tray, tongs, etc.
+gu (tool, utensil, ingredients, sets of furniture) kôgu (incense set, incense paraphernalia, incense components) ❖ Incense set e.g. burner, tray, tongs, etc.

 (incense, smell, perfume)